 The Veterans Choice Program (VCP) is one of several programs VA uses to provide care to Veterans through community providers.
 For example, if a Veteran needs an appointment for a specific type of care, and VA cannot provide the care in a timely manner or the nearest VA medical facility is too far away or too difficult to get to, then VA may refer the Veteran to a community provider who participates in VCP.

-If you are a community provider interested in providing care for Veterans through VCP, you must establish a contract with one of VA’s third party administrators (TPA), currently Health Net Federal (Health Net) or TriWest Healthcare Alliance (TriWest).
-The TPAs help administer VCP on behalf of VA.
+If you are a community provider interested in providing care for Veterans through VCP, you must establish a contract with the VA’s third party administrator (TPA), currently TriWest Healthcare Alliance (TriWest).
+TPAs help administer VCP on behalf of VA.

 Community providers interested in participating in VCP must meet the following eligibility requirements: